 The north end of the Quaker Oats yard.

 A boat ramp on the banks of the Cedar River.

 Views along the Cedar River.

-The train crossed the Cedar River with old cement and stone abutments from the former CMSTP&P line between Marion (to the east) and Elberon (to the west).
-The train went through Palo before crossing into Bear Creek on a 6-span deck plate girder bridge and into Shellsburg where we stopped for the first Photo Runby of the day.
+The train crossed the Cedar River with old cement and stone abutments from the former Chicago, Milwaukee St. Paul and Pacific line between Marion (to the east) and Elberon (to the west).
+We then proceeded through Palo before crossing Bear Creek on a six-span deck plate girder bridge, and into Shellsburg where we stopped for the first photo runby of the day.